vedro-universe/vedro-docs/docs/quick-start.md

   </TabItem>
 </Tabs>

-In this test, we use the [httpbin.org](https://httpbin.org) API to decode a base64 encoded string.
+In this test, we use the <Link to="https://httpbin.org">httpbin.org</Link> API to decode a base64 encoded string.
 We define a `Scenario` class with a `subject` representing the user's intention to decode the string and three methods:

 1. `given_encoded_string` — Sets up the initial conditions for the test (in this case, the encoded string)
 2. `when_user_decodes_string` — Performs the primary action (sending an HTTP GET request to the API)